 Rule #1 – Money flows TO the author.
 You NEVER pay to be published.
 NEVER.
 Don’t fall for: “for only $2,900 – we’ll get you started on your way!”
 That’s not the way it is.
 EVER.
 Run.
 Run fast.
 Very fast.
 There are a few "publishing houses" out there that will find you an editor, cover artist, interior designer, etc., which may sound good, but look good and be sure to get a final price.
 With a little effort on your part, you can find these resources for a lot less individually.
 (I can't see spending $5,000-$7,000 and still be self-pubbed with their "publisher" logo on your finished product.
 (Especially if they are up front about not doing any promo once you have your product.
 They usually take a profit on your print books, too.
 Just - no.)

 First of all, slow down.
 Don’t be in a rush to get your work out there.
 You've spent a lot of time writing it, don’t rush just to hold it in your hands.
 You owe it to yourself to start at the top and work your way backward.
-Agent, publisher, self-pub.
+Agent, small press, self-pub.
 2 rejections shouldn't send you to the self-pub route.
 I got around 60 rejections on queries of Dustin Time.
-I did re-work it a few times, but still nothing.
+I did re-work my query a few times, but still nothing.
 I loved the book and I knew it book had a place.
 Knew if I could just get someone to read a few pages they’d want it, but I couldn’t get past that query.
 Do your research and polish that sucker up.
 Either my query sucked or I just wasn’t hitting the right market or the right time.
 Many agents say “you have 12 seconds to get my attention”.
 I feel my “this is my 1st book” status hurt, but you have to start somewhere.
 Someone had to give me that 13th second!!!
 Long story short (I know – too late) you can’t quit.
 Writing is a good lesson in humility if nothing else.
 And patience.
 You’ll wish you were in a 3-hour long line at Disneyland when you are waiting the “Maybe I’ll get back to you in 4-6 months.
 If not, assume I’ve passed” stage.

 The hardest thing for me to deal with to this day is the fact that an agent came knocking AFTER I had a contract.
 I didn't think I could be released from it & never asked, because I was so grateful for a chance.
 There was so much I didn't know back then.
 I always wonder where I'd be now had my novel gotten in the hands of a traditional publisher.
 So again - don't be in a rush!